AGRICULTURAL INSPECTOR II - FOOD QUALITY ASSURANCE

 This is contractual work, and employee is paid for actual hours worked only, including overtime if applicable.
 The work week is anticipated to be approximately 35 hours per week, and may be more during peak periods.
 Benefits include health insurance, limited paid leave, and travel reimbursement.
 Must be able to work flexible work schedules, including night shift.

 LOCATION OF POSITION

-This is a field position and employee will travel to worksites to/from home, primarily on Maryland's Eastern shore, in Cecil, Dorchester, Talbot and Wicomico Counties.
-Mileage (current rate $ .58/mile) and travel time will be reimbursed or a State vehicle assigned within a certain area.
+This is a field position and employee will travel to worksites to/from home.
+Mileage (current rate $ .575/mile) and travel time will be reimbursed or a State vehicle assigned within a specific area.

 Main Purpose of Job

-Conduct Food Quality Assurance inspection and grading activities related to organic crop production, table eggs, poultry and grain to provide consumer/buyer assurance of compliance with standards/regulations, provide a level playing field for agricultural businesses and farms and assist with the marketing of agricultural commodities.
+Conduct inspection and grading activities related to organic crop production, table eggs, poultry and grain to provide consumer/buyer assurance of compliance with standards/regulations, provide a level playing field for agricultural businesses and farmsand assist with the marketing of agricultural commodities.